🎯 What is prompt engineering?

 | OpenClaw | AI automation | Orchestrate prompt chains |

-A prompt doesn't work the same way on all models.
-Use OpenRouter to test the same prompt on Claude, GPT-4, Llama and compare results.
-It's the best way to write robust prompts.
+A prompt does not work the same way on all models.
+Use OpenRouter to test the same prompt on Claude, GPT-4, Llama and compare the results.
+This is the best way to write robust prompts.

 Automating with OpenClaw

-OpenClaw lets you create workflows where multiple prompts chain together automatically.
+OpenClaw allows you to create workflows where multiple prompts are chained automatically.
 For example:

 1. A first prompt analyzes a document